 The most important part of an antivirus is protection.
 We’re going to use results from three independent labs in performance and protection to gauge how safe Kaspersky and Bitdefender will keep you, as well as how much they’ll slow down your machine.

 AV-Test gave Bitdefender six out of six points in protection between July and August 2018.
-It was 100 percent effective against 275 zero-day malware samples, as well as 100 percent effective against 19,747 prevalent malware samples.
+AV-Test found that it was 100-percent effective against 275 zero-day malware samples, as well as 100-percent effective against 19,747 prevalent malware samples.

-The industry average at the time was 100 percent, so Bitdefender’s performance wasn’t particularly impressive.
-That said, during AV-Test’s April analysis, Bitdefender maintained 100 percent blockage while the industry average was 99.5 percent.
+The industry performance average at the time was 100 percent, so Bitdefender’s AV-Test performance wasn’t particularly impressive.
+That said, during AV-Test’s April analysis, Bitdefender maintained 100-percent blockage while the industry average performance was 99.5 percent.

 AV-Comparatives also granted Bitdefender a perfect three stars in performance and an advanced+ rating, the highest possible tier.
 The latest data is from April 2018, but Bitdefender has consistently been in the advanced+ tier since May 2015.